-See Class Attendance Policy, p.
-17, Refunds: Tuition, p.
-33, and Title IV Student Financial Aid, p.
-35.
+See Class Attendance Policy, Refunds: Tuition, and Title IV Student Financial Aid.

 Quincy University students may take a Leave of Absence from the University for up to ONE full year.
 This leave of absence guarantees that these students will not have to reapply to the University when they return, and they will remain under their entry-year level catalog requirements.